Erodriguezdev/Erodriguezdev/README.md

 - 👋 Hi, I’m @Erodriguezdev
-- 👀 I’m interested in Go, C# , Vuejs, Javascript, flutter, netcore
+- 👀 I’m interested in  C# , Vuejs, Javascript, flutter, netcore
-- 🌱 I’m currently learning Go
 - 📫 How to reach me in instragram - @ezequiel.rd.rock